-Camping with kids: Camping season is upon us in the PNW, and Seattle is lucky enough to be within driving distance of some of the best places to camp in the country.
+Seattle-area families are lucky to be within driving distance of some of the best places in the country for RV and tent camping with kids.
 From the Olympic Peninsula and Puget Sound to the west and north, to the Cascades and Columbia Basin to the east, there is camping everyone is sure to enjoy.

-Here are some of the best spots for camping with kids near Seattle.
+Here are six of the many great spots for RV and tent camping with kids near Seattle:

 Olympic National Park: South Beach Campground